a landlord is making repairs to the rental unit

 Repairing Your Rental Unit

-• Fix water leaks from the roof, doors, windows, or walls.
+• Water leaks from the roof, doors, windows, or walls.

 How soon does the landlord have to make repairs?

-If your health or safety is threatened, your landlord must immediately make repairs.
-Urgent items include:
+If your health or safety is at risk, your landlord must make repairs immediately.
+Urgent issues include, but are not limited to:

 • A broken heater during the winter